Education & Training

 Dr Stephen Zander, President of the Australian Science Teachers Association agrees.
 “As a science teacher you have the opportunity of exposing students to the latest scientific breakthroughs and the knowledge that really makes a difference to our everyday lives.
 Your passion for science will ignite the interest of students and will hopefully encourage them to pursue careers in science, which is really important for Australia’s future,” he says.

 Education specialists are also found outside the classroom.
 Many decide to work in research, curriculum and policy development, corporate training and educational administration.
-Science educators can also be found teaching curriculum linked shows and workshops in museums, zoos, outdoor education centres and on the road with programs like Questacon’s travelling Science Circus and Smart Moves.
+Science educators can also be found teaching curriculum linked shows and workshops in museums, zoos, outdoor education centres and on the road with programs like Questacon’s travelling Measure Island, Perception Deception and Science on the Move.

 An Australian education qualification is internationally recognised, and provides excellent opportunities for work overseas.
 Teachers and educators are highly employable, usually with good working conditions, holidays, long service leave and family friendly hours.

 To be formally recognised as a teacher, science graduates need to combine their science degree with a Bachelor of Education or complete an extra qualification such as a Graduate Diploma or Master of Teaching, both of which will involve practical classroom training.